Founder-side operator for product businesses

 How Foundryside works with AI

-The differentiator is not that AI is brought into the business.
-It is that AI compresses the cost of building the tools the business actually needs.
+The differentiator isn't that I bring AI into your business.
+It's that AI compresses the cost of building the tools your business actually needs — to the point where one operator can ship them.

 01 / System First